 In initial therapy, Phase III randomized double-blind studies (described above in "Approval") have compared dolutegravir with raltegravir and with efavirenz.
 In one study, patients were randomized to receive either dolutegravir (once daily) or raltegravir (twice daily), each given in combination with investigator-selected cofomulated nucleoside analogues, either tenofovir/emtricitabine (60%) or abacavir/lamivudine.
 At 48 weeks, by snapshot analysis, 88% of the dolutegravir group and 85% of the raltegravir group achieved HIV RNA suppression to <50 copies/mL; this difference was not statistically significant.
 In subjects with HIV RNA >100,000 copies/mL at baseline, HIV RNA suppression rates were 82% and 75%, respectively.
 The median CD4 increase was 230 cells/µL in each group.(1)

 In treatment-experienced patients with resistance to at least 2 classes of antiretrovirals but no previous exposure to integrase inhibitors, a randomized controlled Phase III study compared dolutegravir (50 mg once daily) with raltegravir, each in combination with other antiretrovirals as selected by investigators (background regimens were required to include at least 1 agent with full activity against HIV).
-At 48 weeks, 71% of patients in the dolutegravir group and 64% of patients in the raltegravir group had HIV RNA levels of <50 copies/mL (p = .03), and higher rates of virologic failure were seen in the raltegravir group.
+At 48 weeks, 71% of patients in the dolutegravir group and 64% of patients in the raltegravir group had HIV RNA levels of <50 copies/mL (p = .03).
 Mean CD4 count increases were 162 cells/µL and 153 cells/µL, respectively.(4)

 | Potential Adverse Effects|